Badarmunir1/capstone-2025/README.md

 ~72% accuracy means borderline/mixed rooms can be misclassified.
 Confidence scores help indicate uncertainty.

 ### 🔹 Pickle Security Warning (Hugging Face)
 `best_style_model.pth` is a standard PyTorch file.
-The platform’s pickle warning is safe to ignore – it contains only our trained weights.
+The platform’s pickle warning is safe to ignore, it contains only our trained weights.

 ### 🔹 Resource Constraints
 - Training: limited to free Colab GPU hours